Evolution of networks with multiple junctions

-Hence, the assigned unit tangent vector ``turns'' of an angle of $60$ degrees then it must ``turn'' back, in passing from an edge to another along such longest path.
+Hence, if the assigned unit tangent vector ``turns'' of an angle of $60$ degrees then it must ``turn'' back, in passing from an edge to another along such longest path.
 This means that at the initial/final point of such path, either the two assigned unit tangent vectors are the same (when the number of edges is odd) or they differ of $60$ degrees (when the number of edges is even).
 By a simple check, we can then see that, in the first case the four curves images of the four non--collapsed edges exiting from such initial/final points of the path, have four different exterior unit tangent vectors at $P$ (opposite in pairs), in the second case, they have three exterior unit tangent vectors at $P$ which are non--proportional each other.

-If then there is a $3$--point or a core at some point $P\not=0$, since at most two of the four directions in the first case above and at most one of the three directions in the second case, can belong to the straight line for $P$ and the origin, there are always at least two non--straight Abresch--Langer curves arriving/starting at $P$.
-Clearly, this property holds also if there is no core at $P$, but $P$ is simply a $3$--point.
+If then there is a $3$--point or a core at some point $P\not=0$, since at most two of the four directions in the first case above and at most one of the three directions in the second case, can belong to the straight line through $P$ and the origin, there are always at least two distinct non--straight Abresch--Langer curves arriving/starting at $P$.
+Clearly, this property holds also if there is no core, but $P$ is simply a $3$--point.